ocaml/ocaml.org/data/tutorials/gs_01_a_first_hour_with_ocaml.md

 ```

 This is rather unusual.
 In many other languages (such as C), integers get promoted to
 floating point values in certain circumstances.
-For example, if you write `1 + 2.5` in C
+For example, if you write `1 + 2.5` in C,
-then the first argument (which is an integer) is promoted to a floating
+the first argument (which is an integer) is promoted to a floating
 point number, making the result a floating point number, too.

 OCaml never does implicit type casts like this.
 In OCaml, `1 + 2.5` is a type error.